what-is-an-eye-care-routine

 Dark circle type determines treatment—use the “pinch test”:

-• Pigmented: Color persists when skin is stretched
+• Pigmented: Color persists when the skin is stretched

 • Vascular: Blue tones intensify